PierreBSC/Pipeline-SeqFISH/README.md

 This code has been tested on MacOS High Sierra and Ubuntu 18.0.4 but not in Windows.

 We recommend the users to use powerful and dedicated work stations and not personal laptops due to the high computation power and memory required for analysis.
-SAMAEL can perform some of the image processing steps on Nvidia Graphical Processing Units (GPUs).
+ASAP can perform some of the image processing steps on Nvidia Graphical Processing Units (GPUs).
 In the case of a Linux platform, users have to install the specific required GPU drivers.

 Several softwares and packages need to be installed :